satyajitpratihar07/Smart-Waste-Classifier/README.md

 Satyajit Pratihar
 IT Student | Beginner in AI/ML | Sustainability Enthusiast 🌍

-⭐ Support

-If you found this useful, please ⭐ the repo and share it!
-Feedback & contributions are welcome 😊

-Would you like me to now generate your:

-📄 Internship Report
 📊 PPT Presentation
 🌐 Portfolio page write-up
 📱 App UI concept